ScriptRaccoon/portfolio-website/src/data/posts/track-page-visits-sveltekit.md

 Ever wondered how often your website is visited?
 Or how often a specific blog post is read?

 This post explains step by step how to track page visits in a SvelteKit application.
-We will do this manually, without using an analytics provider.
+We will do this manually without external analytics provider.
 This is a valid approach for personal websites and smaller projects.
 It also gives you full control over how you store and visualize the data.
 You could even bring back one of those 90s page view counters!

 **Prerequisites.** Your SvelteKit application needs access to a database.
 The specific type of database does not matter.
 In my case, I use a SQLite database hosted on [Turso](https://turso.tech).
 This post also assumes that you are familiar with [standard SvelteKit concepts](https://svelte.dev/docs/kit/introduction).